 There are several things to consider when purchasing a pacifier:

-- Nipple shape – Bell-shaped pacifiers are different than orthodontic pacifiers.
+- Nipple shape – Bulb-shaped pacifiers are different than orthodontic pacifiers.

 - Mouth shield – Some pacifiers are one single piece with a full circular mouth shield, while others are plastic.